ROBERT SIEGEL, HOST:

 MICHAEL GARTENBERG: Software inherently gets better over time.
 No software is ever shipped complete.
 No software ever ships bug free.

 HENN: And because the amount of information in a global mapping program is so immense, even if Apple's programmers are 99.9 percent perfect, they could still end up with tens of thousands of mistakes to clean up.
 Steve Henn, NPR News, Silicon Valley.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.